maximbilan/iOS-Today-Extension-Simple-Tutorial/README.md

 }
 ```

-Let’s create simple extension.
-Please, add the _TableView_ to interface and set up outlet.
+Let’s create a simple extension.
+Please, add the _TableView_ to interface and set up an outlet.

 ![alt tag](https://raw.github.com/maximbilan/iOS-Today-Extension-Simple-Tutorial/master/screenshots/6.png)

-For static height of the view you need to set up _preferredContentSize_:
+For the static height of the view you need to set up _preferredContentSize_:

 ```swift
 self.preferredContentSize.height = 200